JoelSamson/Cloud-Resume-Challenge/README.md

 - **Python**: Used for Lambda functions and server-side scripting.
 - **AWS CloudFormation**: YAML/JSON templates for defining infrastructure.

+## Check out the Website

+Visit [resume.joelcloud.com](https://resume.joelcloud.com) to see the live version of my cloud-based resume!

 ## Getting Started

 1. Files for some steps are present